tmo1/fidovault/README.md

 FidoVault is a tool to control access to secrets via symmetric encryption and decryption using hardware [FIDO2](https://en.wikipedia.org/wiki/FIDO_Alliance#FIDO2) keys.
 A FidoVault vault file contains a secret encrypted via one or more FIDO2 keys, such that the secret is inaccessible without at least one of the keys, but any single key can decrypt the secret.
 A password can optionally be required for decryption in addition to a key.

+> [!CAUTION]
+> Most FIDO2 keys cannot be "backed up" or duplicated.
+If all the keys of a particular FidoVault are lost (or (presumably - I have not tested this) ["reset"u](https://support.yubico.com/hc/en-us/articles/360016648899-Resetting-the-FIDO2-Application-on-Your-YubiKey-or-Security-Key)), then that FidoVault will become irreversibly inaccessible.
+>
+> Additionally, FIDO2 keys apparently have two separate secret keys, one used when ["user verification" (`userVerification` or `uv`)](https://developers.yubico.com/WebAuthn/WebAuthn_Developer_Guide/User_Presence_vs_User_Verification.html) is performed, and the other when it is not.
+Consequently, secrets encrypted by a key when user verification is not performed may not be accessible by the same key when user verification is performed (and vice versa).
+For more detailed discussion of this issue and its implications, see [here](https://github.com/keepassxreboot/keepassxc/discussions/9506#discussioncomment-11864543).

 ## Hardware

 Any hardware FIDO2 key that supports the [HMAC Secret Extension](https://fidoalliance.org/specs/fido-v2.0-id-20180227/fido-client-to-authenticator-protocol-v2.0-id-20180227.html#sctn-hmac-secret-extension) (which [reportedly most do](https://0pointer.net/blog/unlocking-luks2-volumes-with-tpm2-fido2-pkcs11-security-hardware-on-systemd-248.html)) should work with FidoVault.
 Development and testing have primarily been done using a [Yubico Security Key](https://www.yubico.com/products/security-key/).